Affect Recognition in Conversations Using Large Language Models: Experimental Setup

+Emotion recognition is performed for every speaker utterance.
+We report the weighted accuracy (WA) and unweighted accuracy (UA) for both label sets.

 \textbf{EmoWOZ} \citep{feng-etal-2022-emowoz} is a text-based ERC corpus built for emotion recognition in ToDs.
+It comprises 10,438 human-human dialogues from the entire MultiWOZ dataset \citep{budzianowski-etal-2018-multiwoz}, as well as 1,000 human-machine dialogues in the same set of domains.
 It encompasses seven distinct user emotions, namely: \textit{Neutral, Fearful, Dissatisfied, Apologetic, Abusive, Excited,} and \textit{Satisfied}.
-These emotion labels were designed to encode the task performance.
+These emotion labels are designed to encode the task performance.
 Specifically, each emotion is defined as a valence reaction to certain elicitor under certain conduct.
-For example, \textit{Dissatisfied} was defined as a negative emotion elicited by the system expressed in a neutral or polite conduct.
-This corpus comprises 10,438 human-human dialogues from the entire MultiWOZ dataset \citep{budzianowski-etal-2018-multiwoz}, as well as an additional 1,000 dialogues involving interactions between humans and a dialogue system trained on the MultiWOZ dataset.
-Following \citet{feng-etal-2022-emowoz}, we reported macro-averaged F1 and weighted average F1 excluding neutral.
+For example, \textit{Dissatisfied} is defined as a negative emotion elicited by the system expressed in a neutral or polite conduct.

+Emotion recognition is performed for each \textbf{user} utterance.
+For existing benchmarks reported in \citet{feng-etal-2022-emowoz}, neutral class was excluded from calculating the metrics because they take up more than 70\% of the labels in EmoWOZ.
+To have a direct comparison, we report macro-averaged F1 and weighted average F1 excluding neutral.
+We include the F1, precision, and recall of the neutral class in Table \ref{tab:emowoz-full} of Appendix \ref{sec:detailed-results}.

 \textbf{DAIC-WOZ} \citep{gratch-etal-2014-distress} is a speech-based corpus for depression detection and analysis.
-It includes the Patient Health Questionnaire-8 (PHQ8, \citealp{Kroenke2008-qm}) scores from 193 clinical interviews, with 35 (12 are labelled depressed) interviews in the development set and 47 (14 are labelled depressed) in the test set.
-The PHQ8 score ranges from 0 to 24 and quantifies the severity of the patient's depressive symptoms.
+It includes the Patient Health Questionnaire-8 (PHQ-8, \citealp{Kroenke2008-qm}) scores of 193 clinical interviews, with 35 (12 are labelled depressed) interviews in the development set and 47 (14 are labelled depressed) in the test set.
+The PHQ-8 score ranges from 0 to 24 and quantifies the severity of the patient's depressive symptoms.

-For evaluation metrics, we followed the criteria established by the AVEC2016 challenge \citep{10.1145/2988257.2988258} and considered binary classification and regression tasks.
-In the binary classification task, we reported the F1 scores for both \textit{Depressed} (PHQ$8\geq10$) and \textit{Not Depressed} (PHQ$8<10$).
-For the regression task, we used the root mean squared error (RMSE).
-We reported these metrics on both the development and test sets.

-As outlined in the task definition for DAIC-WOZ in Table \ref{tab:prompt-design}, we re-formulated the depression detection task as a fine-grained classification of 5 depression severity levels defined by \citet{phq8-categories} because it was practically very difficult to prompt commercial models (GPT-3.5 and GPT-4) to predict a specific score.
-A PHQ8 score of 0 to 4 represents no significant depressive symptoms; 5 to 9, mild symptoms; 10 to 14, moderate symptoms; 15 to 19, moderately severe symptoms; and 20 to 24, severe symptoms.
-To obtain the metrics in line with AVEC2016, we subsequently mapped these severity levels to binary classes.
-To derive the numerical PHQ8 score prediction, we used the median within the score range corresponding to the predicted severity level.